arfeo/EANConstruct/README.md

 # EANConstruct

-EAN barcodes creation tool for Mac OS 7-9.
+EAN/UPC barcodes creation tool for Mac OS 7-9.
 Written in 1997.

-This utility generates the following types of EAN barcodes:
+This utility generates the following types of barcodes:

 * UPC Version A
 * EAN-13